gdehmlow/.dot/README.md

 .Dot
 ============

-All my dotfiles in one place.
-Just clone this in the home directory and run the setup script:
+All my dotfiles / terminal setup in one place.
+First install [iTerm](http://www.iterm2.com/#/section/home) and [zprezto](https://github.com/sorin-ionescu/prezto) if you don't already have them, then just copy the following into the terminal:

     cd ~
     git clone git@github.com:gdehmlow/.dot.git
-    .dot/setup.sh`
+    .dot/setup.sh